langroid/langroid/docs/development/running-code-container.md

+# Running Code in a Container

+Suppose you want to write a Python function that takes a string containing Python code, and runs that code in a container.

 Creating a method that runs arbitrary Python code, especially if that code can access objects and data from the class, is a complex and potentially dangerous task, depending on the source and the nature of the code being run.
 However, for